Magnesium alloy: Characteristics

 Magnesium's particular merits are similar to those of aluminium alloys: low specific gravity with satisfactory strength.
-Magnesium provides advantages over aluminium, in being of even lower density (≈ 1.8 g/cm^{3}) than aluminium (≈ 2.8 g/cm^{3}).
+Magnesium provides advantages over aluminium, having an even lower density (1.8 g/cm3) than aluminium (2.8 g/cm3).
 The mechanical properties of magnesium alloys tend to be below those of the strongest of the aluminium alloys.

 The strength-to-weight ratio of the precipitation-hardened magnesium alloys is comparable with that of the strong alloys of aluminium or with the alloy steels.
 Magnesium alloys, however, have a lower density, stand greater column loading per unit weight and have a higher specific modulus.
 They are also used when great strength is not necessary, but where a thick, light form is desired, or when higher stiffness is needed.
 Examples are complicated castings, such as housings or cases for aircraft, and parts for rapidly rotating or reciprocating machines.
 Such applications can induce cyclic crystal twinning and detwinning that lowers yield strength under loading direction change.

-The strength of magnesium alloys is reduced at elevated temperatures; temperatures as low as 93 °C (200 °F) produce considerable reduction in the yield strength.
+The strength of magnesium alloys is reduced at elevated temperatures; temperatures as low as 93 C produce considerable reduction in the yield strength.
 Improving the high-temperature properties of magnesium alloys is an active research area with promising results.

 Magnesium alloys show strong anisotropy and poor formability at room temperature stemming from their hexagonal close-packed crystal structure, limiting practical processing modes.
 At room temperature, basal plane slip of dislocation and mechanical crystal twinning are the only operating deformation mechanisms; the presence of twinning additionally requires specific loading conditions to be favorable.
 For these reasons processing of magnesium alloys must be done at high temperatures to avoid brittle fracture.

 The high-temperature properties of magnesium alloys are relevant for automotive and aerospace applications, where slowing creep plays an important role in material lifetime.
 Magnesium alloys generally have poor creep properties; this shortcoming is attributed to the solute additions rather than the magnesium matrix since pure magnesium shows similar creep life as pure aluminium, but magnesium alloys show decreased creep life compared to aluminium alloys.
 Creep in magnesium alloys occurs mainly by dislocation slip, activated cross slip, and grain boundary sliding.
 Addition of small amounts of zinc in Mg-RE alloys has been shown to increase creep life by 600% by stabilizing precipitates on both basal and prismatic planes through localized bond stiffening.
 These developments have allowed for magnesium alloys to be used in automotive and aerospace applications at relatively high temperatures.
 Microstructural changes at high temperatures are also influenced by Dynamic recrystallization in fine-grained magnesium alloys.